-Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 11th season as Nebraska’s head diving coach in 2015-16.
-He coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.
+Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 13th season as Nebraska’s head diving coach in 2017-18.
+Her coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.
+Former Olympian Natasha Chikina (chick-EE-nuh) is entering her 13th season as Nebraska’s head diving coach in 2017-18.
+Her coaching career at Nebraska followed a successful diving career at the University of Southern California and competition at two summer Olympic Games.

-With Chikina’s own success on the boards, she will look to utilize her experience in the sport of diving and continue to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.
+With Chikina’s own success on the boards, she utilized her experience in the sport of diving and looks to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.

 “As a coach, my job is to recognize the highest potential of each diver,” Chikina said.
 “I want to make them believe in themselves by creating a positive and goal-setting environment.
 With hard work, discipline and encouragement, I want to bring every one of them to their highest level of performance.”

 Chikina, a native of Kazakhstan, competed at the Atlanta (1996) and Sydney (2000) Summer Olympic Games.
 Chikina finished 15th at the Atlanta Games, before capturing a ninth-place finish on the 10-meter platform in Sydney.

 Between competitions, Chikina placed fourth at the 1998 NCAA Championships for the University of Southern California, where she earned NCAA All-America honors in 1997 and 1998.